Skip to content

 1. The signature on the truthfulness declaration.
 The law asks the guest to declare under their responsibility that the data is correct.
 The signature can be digital, on screen.
 It still has to be a conscious act.

-2. The visual check of the document.
-If the photo of the ID is blurry or doesn’t match the person, don’t submit the report.
+2. The check of the document in hand.
+When the guest arrives, you compare their physical document with what they typed into the check-in.
+If the name, the number or the date doesn’t match, you correct it before submitting.
 A good tool will flag incidents.
 The call to validate is yours.

 3. The initial setup of the accommodation.
 Each property has an establishment code the Ministry assigns.
 You enter it once when you configure the property.